Flavouring Legislation and Food Safety

 FSSAI ( Food Safety and Standards Authority of India ), in its Food Safety And Standards Regulations 2011, on Food additives has a special section on Flavouring agents wherein it states restrictions on the use of coumarine, dihydrocoumarine, tonkabean etc from being used in flavours.
 Also, the substances to be used for flavouring should be fit for human consumption.

-Thus be assured that every ingredient that is used in flavouring is passed a stringent evaluation.
+Thus be assured that every ingredient that is used in flavouring is passed through a stringent evaluation.
 Flavours add to the day-to-day enjoyments of food and are safe.Array

 The statements, views, thoughts and opinions expressed on blog or social media are those of the author and do not necessarily reflect the official policy or position of Keva Flavours or its parent organisation.
 The company does not take any responsibility for the views of the author.